 Medicaid expansion and the coverage gap

-The Affordable Care Act offered states federal funding to expand Medicaid to adults earning up to 138% of the federal poverty level, but roughly a dozen states have declined.
+The Affordable Care Act offered states federal funding to expand Medicaid to adults earning up to 138% of the federal poverty level, but ten states have declined.
 This leaves a 'coverage gap' of adults who earn too much for Medicaid yet too little for marketplace subsidies.
 As a future physician practicing in a non-expansion state, how would you respond to a patient who falls into this gap?

 What arguments do states give for declining Medicaid expansion, and how would you evaluate them?